holt/syringe/README.md

 });
 ```

-Let's examine `syr` to ensure that it does indeed contain some departmental information:
+Let's examine `syr` to ensure that it does indeed contain departmental information:

 ```javascript
 syr.get('depts.sales.id');          // Returns: "A1"